sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 Example : I am not using Allure corporate service, no I dont have any example for this.
 This is mainly Used by Allure Enterprise to link test cases with related test methods.

 ### @Attachment :
+Usually when a method returns a String or Byte array, we can attach this to allure report.
+That means, if we take any screenshot taking method, we can easily use ```@Attachment``` to include into report.

 - Scope Of Use : Methods
 - Parameters : Attachment Name, Attachment type, attached file extension.
 All are string